2023 Most Popular Economics Bachelor's Degree Schools in Minnesota

 While working on their Bachelor's Degree, economics majors at UMN Duluth accumulate an average of around $21,851 in student debt.

-Saint Johns University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+With a ranking of #6, Saint Johns University did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
 SJU is a small private not-for-profit school located in the rural area of Collegeville.

 Women make up 32% of the economics majors at the school.

-Augsburg University did quite well in this year’s ranking of the most popular places for economics students to get a bachelor’s degree.
-It came in at #9 on the list.
-Augsburg is a small private not-for-profit school located in the large city of Minneapolis.
+Augsburg University came in at #9 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in Minnesota ranking.
+Augsburg is a small private not-for-profit school located in the city of Minneapolis.

 Women make up 24% of the economics majors at the school.